chenyangh/DSLP/README.md

 ```

 ### Dataset
-We download the distilled data from [FairSeq](http://dl.fbaipublicfiles.com/nat/distill_dataset.zip)
+We downloaded the distilled data from [FairSeq](http://dl.fbaipublicfiles.com/nat/distill_dataset.zip)

 Preprocessed by
 ```